 It is important to understand fentanyl’s half-life to determine how long fentanyl will stay in your system after you stop taking it, it’s important to consider its elimination half-life.
 Elimination half-life refers to how long it takes for half of a single dose of a drug to leave the body.

 The elimination half-life of fentanyl is subject to some variation based on the method by which it’s administered.
 When taken intravenously, fentanyl has an elimination half-life of approximately 2 to 4 hours in adults, meaning it takes approximately 11 to 22 hours to leave your system.

-If you use the patch or lozenge, fentanyl exhibits a half-life of approximately seven hours, and it will take around 36 hours for the drug to completely leave your system after you stop using.
+If you use the patch or lozenge, fentanyl exhibits a half-life of approximately 7 to 17 hours, and it will take around 36 hours for the drug to completely leave your system after you stop using.

 As fentanyl breaks down in your system, it leaves behind traces called metabolites.
 These metabolites stay in your system longer, meaning that a thorough drug test could detect fentanyl in your system even several days after you stop taking it.